kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 2. Kubelet's cache will be updated with the latest machine resource information.
 3. Node status updater will update the node's status with the latest resource information.
 4. Kubelet will reinitialize the resource managers to keep them up to date with dynamic resource changes.
+5. Kubelet will recalculate and update the OOMScoreAdj and swap limit for the existing pods.

-With increase in cluster resources the following components will updated
+With increase in cluster resources the following components will be updated

 1. Scheduler
    * Scheduler will automatically schedule any pending pods.

+2. Update in Node allocatable capacity.

+3. Resource managers will re-initialised.

-2. Change in OOM score adjust
+4. Change in OOM score adjust
     * Currently, the OOM score adjust is calculated by `1000 - (1000*containerMemReq)/memoryCapacity`
-    * So increase in memoryCapacity will result in updated OOM score adjust for pods deployed post resize.
+    * Increase in memoryCapacity will result in updated OOM score adjust for pods deployed post resize and also recalculate the same for existing pods.

-3. Change in Swap Memory limit
+5. Change in Swap Memory limit
    * Currently, the swap memory limit is calculated by `(<containerMemoryRequest>/<nodeTotalMemory>)*<totalPodsSwapAvailable>`
-   * So increase in nodeTotalMemory will result in updated swap memory limit for pods deployed post resize.
+   * Increase in nodeTotalMemory will result in updated swap memory limit for pods deployed post resize and also recalculate the same for existing pods.

 **Proposed Code changes**

-**Dynamic Node Scale Up logic**
+**Pseudocode for Resource Hotplug**

 ```go
 	if utilfeature.DefaultFeatureGate.Enabled(features.NodeResourceHotPlug) {